Why Parrots Need Toys

 Once a parrot has been brought into the home, consideration should be given as to how to meet its particular needs.
 Like their human counterparts, parrots feel a range of emotions.
 Parrots are capable of feeling frustration, boredom, and loneliness.
 Parrot toys can help to temper these emotions.

 A parrot has an innate need to chew and shred, to preen and to forage.
 Good toys for parrots provide opportunities for decision making, intellectual development, physical exercise, the release of aggression, nurturing instincts, and other role-playing behaviors.
-Toys can help to foster avian adjustment for parrots taken out of their natural environments.
+Toys can help to foster adjustment in parrots taken out of their natural environments.

 Time "Indoors" Goes By a Little Faster With Toys